LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Results

-Following \cite{yasseri2025similar} we collected the 1{,}000 most-edited English Wikipedia articles confirmed present on Grokipedia.
-We then instructed LLMpedia to generate exactly these 1{,}000 subjects while targeting similar structure.
-Every claim from both systems is verified under two tiers: \textbf{Tier~1} against the full Wikipedia article, and \textbf{Tier~2} against curated web sources.
-Similarity metrics are computed against Wikipedia only.

-Against Wikipedia, LLMpedia leads Grokipedia by +13.1\,pp precision and +14.0\,pp true rate.
-The web tier rules out the interpretation that Grokipedia is merely penalized for correct claims Wikipedia does not mention: the advantage persists at +11.1\,pp precision and +10.5\,pp true rate, while Grokipedia's false rate remains more than double LLMpedia's under both references.

-LLMpedia achieves this at roughly half the TF-IDF cosine (0.256 vs.\ 0.492) and much lower $n$-gram overlap, while semantic cosine remains comparable because both systems discuss the same subjects.
-This is exactly the capture-trap pattern: Grokipedia stays closer to Wikipedia's surface form, yet is less factually reliable.
+Table~\ref{tab:retrieval-trap} shows the central pattern.
+LLMpedia leads Grokipedia by \textbf{+6.9\,pp} true rate against Wikipedia and \textbf{+2.9\,pp} on the web tier.
+Grokipedia's false rate (1.8\%) is more than $2\times$ LLMpedia's (0.8\%) under Wikipedia verification.
+LLMpedia's unverifiable rate is also lower (13.3\% vs.\ 19.1\% Wiki).
+LLMpedia achieves this at roughly half the TF-IDF cosine (0.256 vs.\ 0.493) and much lower $n$-gram overlap, while semantic cosine remains comparable because both systems discuss the same subjects.
+This is the retrieval trap: Grokipedia stays close to Wikipedia's surface form yet is less factually reliable - consistent with retrieval-shaped rewriting without robust entity disambiguation (Appendix~\ref{app:grokipedia}).
+Lexical proximity to Wikipedia is not a proxy for truth.

-Despite targeting Wikipedia-like structure, LLMpedia produces shorter articles (2{,}016 mean words), while Grokipedia overshoots dramatically (7{,}245).
-Because our evaluation extracts the same number of claims per article (up to 10), per-claim false rate is not mechanically inflated by length.
-If Grokipedia's deficit were simply a length artifact, web verification should recover many missed truths by confirming claims Wikipedia omits; instead, its precision stays essentially flat at 76.8\%, while LLMpedia drops only modestly from 89.8\% to 87.9\%.
-The deficit is systematic.